mirkosignorelli/msigno/README.md

 # functions
-This folder contains a bunch of functions I find useful, embedded in a (simple and minimal) R package.
+This folder contains a bunch of functions I find useful, embedded in a (simple and minimalist) R package.

 Here's how you can install it from the R console: